AvihooI/Tetris/README.md

-Current Version: 0.3.0
+Current Version: 0.3.1

-Versioning System:
+Version System:

 Major.Minor.Increment

 Major: major version numbers are for significant code base changes with the exception of major version 0 that signifies early development (alpha stage) and will continue naturally into major version 1.

 Minor: each development cycle gets a minor version number change.
-Even numbers are for refactoring code, improving existing features, and adding internal and external documentation.
+Odd numbers are for refactoring code, improving existing features, and adding internal and external documentation.
-Odd numbers are for feature addition.
+Even numbers are for feature addition.

 Increment: small changes within the current development cycle, including bug fixes and incremental planned feature additions.